IT22360496/Test/README.md

 - Make sure that both the server and client machines are on the same network or adjust the IP address accordingly.
 - The project supports downloading and uploading files of any type (text, binary, etc.).

----

-This README file should be sufficient to guide anyone through compiling, running, and interacting with your server and client programs.
-You can now include this as `README.txt` or `README.md` in your project directory.
-Let me know if you need any further modifications!